Introduction to optimization methods for training SciML models: Solving the optimization problem

 If we consider the gradient of the loss, we have

 where $\delta f / \delta h(x')$ is the functional derivative of $f$ with respect to $h(x')$.
 Combining~\eqref{eq:ntk1} with~\eqref{eq:ntk2} gives

 where

 is the \emph{NTK}.
 Thus, when GD updates the parameters $\theta$, the corresponding evolution of the function $h_\theta$ is governed by the kernel $K_\theta$.
-In other words, \emph{GD in parameter space induces a kernel gradient flow in function space}.
+In other words, \emph{gradient flow in parameter space induces a kernel gradient flow in function space with respect to the NTK metric}.

 \paragraph{Discrete-time NTK dynamics} The same argument can be developed in a discretized setting, leading to the empirical NTK.
 This can be simply shown by considering the empirical squared loss, given in \eqref{eq:squared_loss}.
 In this case, the GD step with fixed step size $\alpha>0$ reads as